deangoldhill/skyline/README.md

 The script will pull the official images, and use the Grafana provisioning feature to automatically configure the Grafana datasource and dashboard template.
 [Prometheus](https://prometheus.io/), [Grafana](http://grafana.org/), [Skyline](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk178566)

 **Note - this connfiguration does not use TLS to secure any communication.
-If you wish to secure the communication, plrease refer to the Skyline-TLS repository [Skyline-TLS](https://github.com/deangoldhill/skyline-TLS)
+If you want to use secured the communication, please refer to the Skyline-TLS repository which requires a few more steps to deploy.
+[Skyline-TLS](https://github.com/deangoldhill/skyline-TLS)

 ## Install Docker